-Each product is conceptualized, designed and created in our workshop in Santa Barbara, CA. Every design is original and created with function and structure in mind.
+Each product is conceptualized, designed and created in our workshop in Telluride, Colorado.
+Every design is original and created with function and structure in mind.
 We are constantly observing; on a mission to create a reliable sidekick to join you, and add a little flair to your wild ride through life.

 Prototyping each product goes as follows: